 1. All the music

 Then, of course, there are the festivals.
-The annual Sled Island Music & Arts Festival (June) includes 250 bands at 35 venues and outdoor stages across the city.
-The Calgary Folk Music Festival (July) hosts more than 70 artists on eight stages.
-And, during the Calgary Stampede (July), Nashville North, the on-grounds bar, offers live music all day, every day.
+The annual Sled Island Music & Arts Festival (June 19 to 23, 2019) includes 250 bands at more than 30 venues and outdoor stages across the city.
+The Calgary Folk Music Festival (July 25 to 28, 2019) hosts more than 70 artists on eight stages.
+And, during the Calgary Stampede (July 5 to 14), Nashville North, the on-grounds bar, offers live music all day, every day.

 2. The pathways are perfect